AgentMC/Sao18/Translate/En/PR-III-01.md

 It gets scattered and shows irregular movements as if running away.

-Suteica took a breath and expanded a viewport by touching the main image board with her fingertips.
+Stika took a breath and expanded a viewport by touching the main image board with her fingertips.

 She saw the golden light.